Sarrransh/CRUD-APP/README.md

 # CRUD-APP
-A basic CRUD Book Management System api app build with the help of REST API and MySql Database
+A basic REST API CRUD Book Management System

+The Technologies used are
+1. MySql
+2. Flask
+3. Python
+4. Vs Code